-Under the Canadian Certification Program, UL tests products to the Canadian Standard, CSA C22.2 No. 0.15, Adhesive Labels.
+Under the Canadian Certification Program, UL Solutions tests products to CSA C22.2 No. 0.15 and ANSI/CAN/UL 969A.
 As the CSA C22.2 No. 0.15 standard includes test methods that differ from UL 969, additional testing is necessary to grant Canadian Recognition.
-Products found to be in compliance with the Canadian Standard are marked with the Canadian UL Recognition Mark.
-Label products certified for Canada are published under Category Code Numbers PGDQ8, PGJI8, PGIM8 and PGGU8.
+Products found to comply with the Canadian requirements are marked with the Canadian UL Recognition Mark.
+Products certified for Canada are published under category code numbers PGDQ8, PGJI8, PGIM8, PGGU8 and PGCT8.

-While all products Recognized in PGDQ2, PGJI2, PGIM2 and PGGU2 have been evaluated in accordance with ANSI/UL 969, Marking and Labeling Systems, some products may also be evaluated for specific end-use applications – including portable ladders and fire extinguishers – where the governing standard has requirements that go beyond those in ANSI/UL 969.
+While all products recognized in PGDQ2, PGJI2, PGIM2 and PGGU2 have been evaluated in accordance with ANSI/UL 969, some products may also be evaluated for specific end-use applications — including portable ladders and fire extinguishers — where the governing standard has requirements that go beyond those in ANSI/UL 969.
 In addition, UL Solutions evaluates labels to the British Standard (BS) 5609:1986, Specification for printed pressure-sensitive, adhesive-coated labels for marine use, under CCN PGDT2.